 I don’t yet have enough data for schizophrenia.
 This article shows 5mg a day takes 3-5 weeks to start working, and only enough better than placebo to get approved by the FDA.
 And that’s Seroquel territory of taking forever.More on Chances of Working for You and Comparisons with Other Drugs

 How to Take Abilify

 As with many APs, BMS recommends you just start at the target dosage.
 That’s 10–15mg a day for Schizophrenia, 15mg a day for bipolar (as monotherapy), and 10–15mg a day for bipolar (when taken with Depakote or lithium).
 The maximum dosage is 30mg a day, and you should wait at least two weeks before increasing the dosage.

 The only application where you start at a low dosage a move up is when you add it to an antidepressant (AD) for depression.
 That’s when they recommend you start at 2–5mg a day, work up to 5–10mg a day, and the maximum dosage is 15mg a day, and you should wait at least a week before increasing the dosage.

-Our suggestion to discuss with your doctor: if you’re not crazy enough to be hospitalized, follow the instructions for using Abilify with an antidepressant even if you’re taking it for bipolar disorder or schizophrenia.
+Our suggestion to discuss with your doctor: if you’re not crazy enough to be hospitalized, follow the instructions for using Abilify with an antidepressant, even if you’re taking it by itself (or with another drug) for bipolar disorder or schizophrenia.